Boubacar Traoré (footballer, born 2001)

-Boubacar Traoré (born 20 August 2001) is a Malian professional footballer who plays as a defensive midfielder for club Metz, on loan from club Wolverhampton Wanderers, and the Mali national team.
+Boubacar Traoré (born 20 August 2001) is a Malian professional footballer who plays as a defensive midfielder for club Wolverhampton Wanderers and the Mali national team.

 Club career

 Boubacar Traoré made his professional debut for FC Metz on 10 May 2021, coming as a substitute of Kévin N'Doram in a Ligue 1 home game against Nîmes.

 Traoré made a deadline day move to Wolverhampton Wanderers on 1 September 2022, on a season-long loan deal with an option to buy in the summer of 2023.

 Traoré made his Wolves debut in a 3–0 home defeat to Manchester City in the Premier League on 17 September 2022.

 Traoré scored his first goal for Wolves in a home EFL Cup game against Premier League rivals Leeds United to win the game 1–0 on 9 November 2022.

 On 1 February 2023, Wolves announced that Traoré's performances for the club had triggered a clause in his loan agreement that would make his move to Wolves permanent, effective 1 July 2023.